 Start everything early.
 Apologies if you're reading this too late.
 Just hop in wherever you can and let's make the most of it, eh?
 Also, a heads up!
 If you buy or book anything through these links we may earn a small commission at no extra cost to you.
 Ta!

-Six Months Before You Travel Abroad
+6 - 8 Weeks Before You Travel Abroad

 The first priority on your international travel checklist should be your health and paperwork.
 These can take time to arrange from authorities who don't like being flexible.
 Get in early and get it done.